ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-12-22-best-practices-organization-qa-process-software-development-project.md

 The cornerstone of the Agile methodology is splitting the development into short phases each of which has to end with the delivery of a new release.
 These phases are called sprints or rounds or iterations.
 All the changes, such as new features or bug fixes which have been implemented during a round, should be tested within it.
 So we need to perform testing as a repetitive task each round, and each such task will be similar to the previous one.
 It is a good place to use templates.
 So we are going to talk about QA process template.

 In our scheme, each testing round is represented by a separate ticket of `Task` type.
 Such round ticket contains all the information about this particular round and has got all the necessary sub-tasks.
 To make the history of testing available, all the round tickets should be linked to a chain by using Jira links.
-We’re using “follows” -&gt; “is followed by” link.
+We’re using “follows” -> “is followed by” link.
 When a new round has been started, the QA lead clones the template ticket to create a testing ticket for this round.
 Then QA lead updates the summary, description and any necessary fields according to the needs of this particular round.
 After that, they link the round ticket to the previous one.

 The testing round template has a particular structure, so let’s look into it in more details.